- Who can participate in a clinic?

 - Check to make sure that you have enough room in your schedule for the clinical credits and the clinical course component credits.
 J.D. students may not enroll in more than 16 credits in both the fall and spring semesters (and may not exceed 3 credits during winter term).

-- What if I drop after the clinical add/drop deadline?
+- What if I want to drop a clinic after the clinic's drop deadline?

 Clinics line up clients, cases, and projects well before the semester begins, and depend on their enrollment numbers to determine how many cases to take.
 Thus, clinics have add/drop deadlines that are always earlier than the regular course add/drop deadlines.
-Dropping after the clinic’s add/drop deadline results in a “Withdrawal” notation on your transcript.
-If you drop a clinic, you are dropped from both the clinic and the required clinical course.
+Dropping after the clinic’s add/drop deadline results in a “Withdrawal” (WD) notation on your transcript.

 - How do clinical credits work?